Information Bandwidth in Reinforcement Learning

 Limitations

-Theoretical limitations:
+Theoretical assumptions:

 References